Take time to reflect.

 02 The Problem

-03 The Design Solution
+03 The Design Process

 The Double Diamond Design Process was used to separate the design process into 4 smaller phases comprised of two main phases: the problem phase and the solution phase.